freddiecoleman/luxstack-razrbit/README.md

 # Luxstack Razrbit SDK for PHP (Beta)

-This package contains the Luxstack Razrbit Bitcoin platform, allowing you to build, test and scale bitcoin apps faster.
+This package contains the Luxstack Razrbit Bitcoin platform - allowing you to build, test and scale bitcoin apps faster.

-I did not create this - it is built by Luxstack.
+I did not create this, it is built by Luxstack.
 I have simply written some automated tests for it and am distributing it as a composer package.

 ## Installation